Capital of the Netherlands: Historical background

 Before the institution of the Batavian Republic of 1795, the Netherlands was not a unitary state, but more of a confederation in which the independent provinces and the larger cities and towns were very much politically autonomous.
 During the seventeenth century, the Prince Stadtholder as official of the States of Holland clashed several times with the city government of Amsterdam about policy, up to the point that the city was beleaguered by the army.
 Up to 1795 there remained a strong animosity between the Orange faction and the republican faction in Dutch politics.
 The former supported the idea of hereditary political leadership vested in the princes of Orange as Stadtholders, and had its powerbase in The Hague and the rural areas.
 The latter supported civic independence and found its support mainly in the cities and towns of Holland, with Amsterdam as its progenitor and most outspoken representative.

 When in 1814 the new kingdom was formed, the appointment of Amsterdam, still the most prominent city in the kingdom, as capital city was also very much a conciliatory gesture of the Orange faction towards the town, and a recognition of the strong civic and republican basis of the new kingdom.

 Brussels

 Brussels was briefly the capital of the Netherlands and the Low Countries in the 16th and 19th centuries.
 Brussels was the capital of the Seventeen Provinces (1549–1581).
-During the United Kingdom of the Netherlands (1815–1839), there were two government centers: The Hague and Brussels.
+During the United Kingdom of the Netherlands (1815–1839), there were two government centres: The Hague and Brussels.
 The government sat in one of these cities every other year.
 As a result, ministers and officials had to own or rent homes in both cities.

-Brussels was successively the capital of the Duchy of Brabant, the Seventeen Provinces, the Southern Netherlands, the United Kingdom of the Netherlands, Belgium, the Flemish and French Community and is currently the (de facto) capital of the European Union.
+Brussels was successively the capital of the Duchy of Brabant, the Seventeen Provinces, the Southern Netherlands, and the United Kingdom of the Netherlands.
+It is currently the capital of Belgium, the Flemish and French Communities, as well as the de facto capital of the European Union.